sframe-wg/sframe/draft-ietf-sframe-enc.md

 The SFrame header has the overall structure shown in {{fig-sframe-header}}.
 The first byte is a "config byte", with the following fields:

-Extended Key ID Flag (X, 1 bit):
+Extended KID Flag (X, 1 bit):
-: Indicates if the K field contains the Key ID or the Key ID length.
+: Indicates if the K field contains the KID or the KID length.

-Key or Key Length (K, 3 bits):
+KID or KID Length (K, 3 bits):
-: If the X flag is set to 0, this field contains the Key ID.
-If the X flag is set to 1, then it contains the length of the Key ID, minus one.
+: If the X flag is set to 0, this field contains the KID.
+If the X flag is set to 1, then it contains the length of the KID, minus one.

-Extended Counter Flag (Y, 1 bit):
+Extended CTR Flag (Y, 1 bit):
-: Indicates if the C field contains the Counter or the Counter length.
+: Indicates if the C field contains the CTR or the CTR length.

-Counter or Counter Length (C, 3 bits):
+CTR or CTR Length (C, 3 bits):
-: This field contains the Counter (CTR) if the Y flag is set to 0, or the counter length, minus one, if set to 1.
+: This field contains the CTR if the Y flag is set to 0, or the CTR length, minus one, if set to 1.

-The Key ID and Counter fields are encoded as compact unsigned integers in network (big-endian) byte order.
+The KID and CTR fields are encoded as compact unsigned integers in network (big-endian) byte order.
 If the value of one of these fields is in the range 0-7, then the value is carried in the corresponding bits of the config byte (K or C) and the corresponding flag (X or Y) is set to zero.
-Otherwise, the value MUST be encoded with the minimum number of bytes required and appended after the config byte, with the Key ID first and Counter second.
+Otherwise, the value MUST be encoded with the minimum number of bytes required and appended after the config byte, with the KID first and CTR second.
 The header field (K or C) is set to the number of bytes in the encoded value, minus one.
 The value 000 represents a length of 1, 001 a length of 2, etc.
 This allows a 3-bit length field to represent the value lengths 1-8.